The PFLAG San Diego County Scholarship Portfolio

 Our Mission: To create a caring, just, and affirming world for LGBTQ+ people and those who love them.

-PFLAG San Diego and its collaborators are pleased to offer these scholarships in 2014.
-Minimum scholarship amounts are $1,000, and more than one scholarship may be awarded in a given category.
+PFLAG San Diego County and its collaborators are pleased to offer these scholarships.
+Minimum scholarship amounts are $2,000, and more than one scholarship may be awarded in a given category.
 Applicants are encouraged to address the additional award factors considered for these named scholarships when submitting their essays.

 John Bessemer Memorial Scholarship